OctoPrint/OctoPrint-Wrapped/README.md

 # OctoPrint Wrapped! 🎁

-Get your yearly OctoPrint stats a shareable "wrapped" picture - and let it snow! ❄️
+Get your yearly OctoPrint stats as a shareable **#OctoPrintWrapped** picture - and let it snow!

 <img src="https://raw.githubusercontent.com/OctoPrint/OctoPrint-Wrapped/main/extras/wrapped-demo.png" width="400" height="400" alt="Demo OctoPrint Wrapped share picture" />

 ![Demo of snow effect](https://raw.githubusercontent.com/OctoPrint/OctoPrint-Wrapped/main/extras/snowfall-demo.gif)

-The stats picture depends on the Achievements plugin being enabled (as it takes care of the stats collection during the year) and can be opened via the little gift package icon in the navbar.
+The Wrapped picture depends on the Achievements plugin being enabled (as it takes care of the stats collection during the year) and can be opened via the little gift package icon 🎁 in the navbar.

-The snow effect can always be toggled during the season using the little snowflake icon in the navbar, and its setting persists through the browser's local storage.
+The snow effect can always be toggled during the season using the little snowflake icon ❄️ in the navbar, and its setting persists through the browser's local storage.

-Both wrapped and snowfall are only available from December 1st until January 10th.
+Both Wrapped and snowfall are only available from December 1st until January 10th.

+**If you post your Wrapped on social media, make sure to use the hashtag `#OctoPrintWrapped`! 😊**

 ## Setup